 • Consumers who are similarly situated receive fair and equal consideration for loss mitigation options within similar timeframes.

-• Servicers should generally be aware of and consider how they will meet the needs of those with limited English proficiency.
+• Servicers should generally be aware of and consider how they will meet the needs of those with limited command of the English language

 Affordability of Loan Modifications

 • When repayment plans and modifications are offered, they are generally designed to produce a payment and loan structure that is affordable for consumers.